Manila is the capital of the Philippines and also the country’s educational, business, and transportation center.

-During the recent couple of years sexual assaults against women have increased in number, so it is advised that women avoid walking alone after dark.
+During a recent couple of years sexual assaults against women have increased in number, so it is advised that women avoid walking alone after dark.
 Apply all precaution measures at all times and avoid dark and empty streets and locations.

 So...
 How Safe Is Manila Really?

-Although the Philippine people living in Manila are known as friendly and welcoming, you should keep in mind that this is a poverty ridden country, and this can be noticed especially in major cities
+Although the Philippine people living in Manila are known as friendly and welcoming, you should keep in mind that this is a poverty-ridden country, and this can be noticed especially in major cities

 Armed security guards are everywhere.